Fairmont Hotel Vancouver – Thursday, November 6, 2025

 Open Merlot, British Columbia

-freshly brewed HC Valentine regular and decaffeinated coffee
+Freshly brewed HC Valentine regular and decaffeinated coffee

 Lot 35 signature traditional, herbal and flavoured teas